 In 2003 Banks ventured into the world of reality TV when she created, produced and hosted the UPN show America's Next Top Model.
 The show, which pits aspiring models against each other in a competition for the label of America's Next Top Model, was UPN's highest-rated show through its first six seasons.
 In 2006 Top Model was chosen to headline the newly created CW television network.
 The show, with more than 20 seasons under its belt, continues to draw enormous television audiences.

 Banks expanded into daytime television with her own talk show, The Tyra Show, in 2005.
 The show's most famous moment came in February 2007, shortly after several unflattering pictures of Banks in a bathing suit surfaced in tabloid magazines.
 Banks marched onstage wearing the same bathing suit and told critics to "Kiss my fat ass!"
 She picked up a Daytime Emmy Award for her work on the show in 2008 — a feat she repeated the following year as well.
 In 2010 Banks said goodbye to her talk show after five years on the air.
 She told People magazine that she decided to end her program to focus on "bringing positive images of women to the big screen."

-The following year, Banks launched a style and beauty website called typeF.com.
+In 2011 Banks published the best-selling novel Modelland, based on her life and experiences in the industry, and launched a style and beauty website called typeF.com.
 She also enrolled at Harvard Business School around this time, completing her special course for CEOs and other top executives in early 2012.
 The model-turned-entertainment-mogul has since founded the TYRA Beauty cosmetics line.
-She also debuted a new talk show in September 2015 called FABLife, though she announced her departure just two months later to focus on other business interests.

 Erik Asla & Son